rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 diagnostic information about the performance of the controller.

+**Return values**

 signalgroupstatus

     Signal group status as text field |br|
     Each character represent the state of the signal group in consecutive order, |br|
     where the leftmost character starts with signal group 1. |br|
     Signal group status is described in detail in the corresponding section. |br|
     - : Signal group is undefined/does not exist

     ====  ==========
     type  ``string``